GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 export default Tweet;
 ```

-We're using the [Twitter Text](https://github.com/twitter/twitter-text/) library provided by Twitter to help with parsing our actual tweet text.
+We're using the [Twitter Text](https://github.com/twitter/twitter-text/) library provided by Twitter to help with parsing the tweet text.
 In this case, the [`autoLink()`](https://github.com/twitter/twitter-text/blob/master/js/src/autoLink.js) function detects where entities like hashtags and mentions are within the tweet, and surrounds those elements with appropriate `<a>` tags.
 By passing some extra options to the function call we can override the defaults so our search URL is local, rather than linking to `twitter.com`.

 ### Tweet Modal